r3verii/r3verii.github.io/_posts/2025-08-25-rxss-credential-stealer.md

 </script>
 ```

-Before proceeding with the exploit there is a clarification to be made the webapp has a WAF system in front that recognizes possible malicious javascript patterns (alert/eval etc.) and blocks requests
+Before proceeding with the exploit there is a clarification to be made the webapp has a WAF system in front that recognizes possible malicious javascript patterns (alert/eval etc.) and blocks requests.
 So to bypass this control, unicode was used in this way :

 ```javascript